telerik/ajax-docs/controls/textbox/accessibility-and-internationalization/wcag-2.0-and-section-508-accessibility-compliance.md

 In our attempt to make our products compliant, each web-control we develop and its QSF strive to obtain at least one of conformance levels listed above.

-**RadInput** also has full support for keyboard navigation with Access Keys and Arrow-key navigation.
+**RadTextBox** also has full support for keyboard navigation with Access Keys and Arrow-key navigation.

 # See Also